TaMago-py/esp32-projects/screen_test/README.md

 ### Procedure

-> For it to be (in my opinion) easier to read, __I made sections for every part__ I had to make.
+> __Divided into sections__.
+Every section is an important individual part of the code.

 <details>
   <summary> Cube's vertices and 3D space orientation </summary>
   <br>

-  The first part was to represent the cube's vertices, like this part on my code:
+  The first step was to represent the cube's vertices:

   ``` c++